 Picking up the pieces is not the only narrative with currency in Rwanda and Uganda.
 But recovery is a primary theme there.
 So is the need for these poor, developing nations to build infrastructure, stimulate work, maximize resources and achieve enduring, empowering solutions to fresh water and arable land shortages, among other problems.

-Mys chronicles for Metro Magazine will cover my and my travel companions experiences with:
+My chronicles for various Omaha publications will cover my and my travel companions experiences with:

 •meeting perpetrators and survivors of genocide